Ryckie/Ryckie.github.io/README.md

 ### Members only
 - `!announce [message]` -  Send an announcement message to the *#announcements channel*
-- `!clear <member> [ammount]` - Clear x messages in the current channel.
-(Mention a member to delete x amount of messages from that member only.
+- `!clear <user-mention> [ammount]` - Clear x messages in the current channel.
+(Mention a user to delete x amount of messages from that member only.

 ## Music
 - `!play <URL/query` - Plays audio from a specific URL or searches for a query on YouTube and queues the first result.